stevegeek/ai_refactor/README.md

     -v, --verbose                    Show extra output and progress info -d, --debug                      Show debugging output to help diagnose issues -h, --help                       Prints this help

+For refactor type 'generic':
+        --output [FILE]              Write output to file instead of stdout.
+If no path provided will overwrite input file (will prompt to overwrite existing files)
+        --output-template TEMPLATE   Write outputs to files instead of stdout.
+The template is used to create the output name, where the it can have substitutions, '[FILE]', '[NAME]', '[DIR]', '[REFACTOR]' & '[EXT]'.
+Eg `[DIR]/[NAME]_[REFACTOR][EXT]` (will prompt to overwrite existing files)
 ```